siefkenj/ISPMathematics281/README.md

 the `plaintexsource` directory.

 ## Compiling
-To Compile the text, do
+To compile the text, do

 	cd  latexsource
 	xelatex evans